Hi,

 In Spring Boot 4 this does not work anymore.
 The MyTestConfiguration.helloService-Method is only called when a test method is executed, that is not inside a @Nested test class.
 Instead of my customized service the "normal" one from the application context is injected.

-I have created a repository with two simple projects (3.5.7 and 4.0.0) that reproduces the behaviour.
+I have created a repository with two simple projects (3.5.7 and 4.0.0) that reproduces the behavior.

-Not sure what the correct behaviour is and if I'm doing something wrong here, but for me it seems, that the behaviour has changed.
+Not sure what the correct behavior is and if I'm doing something wrong here, but for me it seems, that the behavior has changed.

 Comment From: snicoll